AmorosettiG/QIC/README.md

 Assignments delivered for the [Quantum Information and Computing](https://en.didattica.unipd.it/off/2023/LM/SC/SC2443/000ZZ/SCP8082721/N0) course followed during the academic year 2024-2025 (Fortran and Python codes along with their corresponding presentation slides or reports).

 ### Assignments :
-1. Number precision and Matrix-matrix multiplication (FORTRAN)
+1. Number precision and matrix-matrix multiplication (FORTRAN)
 2. Documentation, Debugging and Derived types (FORTRAN)
 3. Python scripting, Random matrices and Eigenproblem
 4. Quantum Harmonic Oscillator